A. S. M. Hutchinson

 Arthur Stuart-Menteth Hutchinson (2 June 1879 – 14 March 1971), commonly known by his initials A. S. M. Hutchinson, was a British novelist.

 Early career

 Hutchinson was born on 2 June 1879 in India.
 His father was a distinguished soldier and his mother was a member of the Stuart Menteths, a noble Scottish family.
 His sister, Vere Stuart-Menteth Hutchinson, was also a novelist.

 He began his career as a medical student at St Thomas' Hospital in London, but turned to writing when some of his short stories were accepted for publication by Punch and Pearson's Magazine.
-He joined the staff as a writer at Pearson's, which led to work at the The Daily Graphic newspaper.
+He joined the staff as a writer at Pearson's, which led to work at The Daily Graphic newspaper.
 He became sub-editor at the Graphic in 1907, and edited it from 1912 to 1916.